FlashOnFire/tpudp/readme.md

 gradle runChatUDPClient
 ```

+You are now able to send message in your current room ("General") by just typing the message and pressing enter.
-Commands will be available in the client console.
+Commands are also be available in the client console.
 Type `/help` to get a list of available commands.
 ```bash
 /help